SB0519/WIndow-11-AME/Readme.md

 --------------------------------------------------------------------------------------------------------------------------------------------------

 11s.sh and AME store apps.bat is for installing windows store apps and connecting to the internet without Microsoft updating and installing store apps automatically.
-You can even loging in to the store to retrieve the license for apps you purchased, apps tested DTS Unbound, Dolby access, Netflix, Qobuz, Razer controller app, Amazon Music, Spotify, and Candy Crush.
+You can even login to the store to retrieve the license for apps you purchased, apps tested DTS Unbound, Dolby access, Netflix, Qobuz, Razer controller app, Amazon Music, Spotify, and Candy Crush.
 Some apps may still not work like Minecraft and Roblox and will probably never work.

 1. Install Windows 11 without a internet connection.
 2. Install the latest Cumulative Update from Windows 11 22H2 update history & the update catalog.